-Path Status Good condition quality of trail is sufficient for bike and pedestrian use Proposed primary connections that will create a multi-jursdictional Riverwalk note: proposed trails do not specify material Needs repair quality of trail is not adequate for bike and pedestrian use Temporary connections that will create a multi-jursdictional Riverwalk, but are not optimal for bike and pedestrian use Possible secondary connections that will create a multi-jursdictional Riverwalk, but have extensive obstacles to completion. note: possible trails do not specify material Material Boardwalk Trail constructed of wood planking, usually over wetlands or the river Gravel Trail constructed of a mixture of small stones and pebbles with sand Asphalt Trail consist of a paved surface separate from that of a driving lane Cement Trail consist of a cement surface Pavers Trail constructed of brick pavers, assembled in pattern Sidewalk Trail is adjacent to roadway, with a primary pedestrian focus ZZY, Mixed material Trail consist of a combination of the above materials, such as an arrangement of pavers and cement blocks
+LOCATION Each section number is accompanied by an overview of the Hackensack Riverwalk.
+Know where that section is by looking for the highlighted portion of the trail. the Hackensack coast, starting on the southern tip of Bayonne and working north towards Secaucus.
+Many sections will go in further detail, explaining details of the Riverwalk by sub-section, which also work their way south to 4 north within each section. quality of trail is sufficient for bike and pedestrian use primary connections that will create a multi-jursdictional Riverwalk quality of trail is not adequate for bike and pedestrian use connections that will create a multi-jursdictional Riverwalk, but are not secondary connections that will create a multi-jursdictional Riverwalk, but Trail constructed of wood planking, usually over wetlands or the river Trail constructed of a mixture of small stones and pebbles with sand Trail consist of a paved surface separate from that of a driving lane Trail constructed of brick pavers, assembled in pattern Trail is adjacent to roadway, with a primary pedestrian focus Trail consist of a combination of the above materials, such as an